 What is a herniated cervical disc?

-A herniated disc occurs when the gel-like center of your disc ruptures out through a tear in the tough disc wall (annulus).
-The gel material is irritating to your spinal nerves, causing something like a chemical irritation.
-The pain is a result of spinal nerve inflammation and swelling caused by the pressure of the herniated disc.
+A herniated disc occurs when the gel-like center of your disc ruptures out through a tear in the tough disc wall.
+The gel material irritates your spinal nerves, causing pain as a result.
 Over time, the herniation tends to shrink and you may experience partial or complete pain relief.
 In most cases, if neck and/or arm pain is going to resolve it will do so in about six weeks.

 You may have first noticed pain when you woke up, without any traumatic event that might have caused injury.
 Some patients find relief by holding their arm in an elevated position behind their head because this position relieves pressure on the nerve.